Asymmetric Information Between Potential Customers and Vendors in International Trade

 Figure 2: Increase or decrease from the share at production to the share at export in percent

 Quartile 1: Norway, Austria, United Kingdom, Germany

 Source: own examination; data from Eurostat: “detaillierte jährliche Unternehmensstatistik für die Industrie (NACE Rev. 2, B-E)” and from Eurostat: “Handel nach NACE Rev. 2 Art der Tätigkeit”

 What about services?

 Services have not been included in the empirical examination because services are not well classified in the degrees of technologies nor any other useable classifications.
 Furthermore, the data for the production and export of services are less suitable for this examination.
 That is why asymmetric information at the international trade of services is discussed in this paragraph.
 Asymmetric information in international trade could have a greater impact on the trade of services than on the trade of goods, which could be due to the characteristics of services.
-For instance, that services can hardly be evaluated before the purchase increases the problem of asymmetric information.
-Moreover, the foreign demander has it more difficult to understand reviews in the foreign country due to cultural differences and the language barrier.
-Another characteristic of services is that services are made by internal and external factors, meaning that the demander participates in the production of the service, which also increases the problem of asymmetric information due to the cultural difference and language barrier.
+For instance, services can hardly be evaluated before the purchase increases the problem of asymmetric information.
+Moreover, the foreign potential customer has it more difficult to understand reviews in the foreign country due to cultural differences and the language barrier.
+Another characteristic of services is that services are made by internal and external factors, meaning that the customer participates in the production of the service, which also increases the problem of asymmetric information due to the cultural difference and language barrier.

-German consumer protection organizations are strictly warning German consumers to go to central and eastern European dentists.
+German consumer protection organizations are strictly warning German consumers to go to Central and Eastern European dentists.

 Ricardo model (model of international trade)